Agricultural education and training

 Faculty of AgriSciences

-Departments are Agricultural Economics, Agronomy, Animal Science, Conservation Ecology and Entomology, Food Science, Forest and Wood Science, Genetics and Institute of Plant Biotechnology, Horticultural Science, Plant Pathology, Soil Science, and Viticulture and Oenology (DVO).
-The faculty also hosts the Institute for Wine Biotechnology (IWBT).
-Consult the website for contact details and information.
+Departments are Agricultural Economics, Agronomy, Animal Science, Conservation Ecology and Entomology, Food Science, Forest and Wood Science, Genetics, Horticultural Science, Plant Pathology, Soil Science, and Viticulture and Oenology (DVO).
+The faculty also hosts the Institute for Wine Biotechnology (IWBT), Institute of Plant Biotechnology, SA Grape & Wine Research Institute, SARCHI Postharvest Technology, the Centre for Food Safety, African Wildlife Economy Institute and the Southern Africa Food Lab.

 TSHWANE UNIVERSITY OF TECHNOLOGY (TUT)